pdfdata/pdfdata-node/README.md

 # pdfdata-node ![](https://travis-ci.org/pdfdata/pdfdata-node.svg?branch=master)

-A node.js client library for [PDFDATA.io](https://www.pdfdata.io) (PDF data extraction as-a-service)
+A node.js client library for [PDFDATA.io](https://www.pdfdata.io), the API for PDF data extraction.

 PDFDATA.io is designed to be incredibly easy to use while providing impeccable PDF data extraction quality over a range of configurable extraction targets